TheOdinProject/curriculum/foundations/the_front_end/project_html_css.md

 If you have entered `git push origin main` and typed out your username and password, if you refresh your GitHub page, you should see new files added onto GitHub.

 Okay, that's enough Git for the moment -- time to actually build stuff!

+### Warning About Looking at Other People's Finished Project Code Before You have Completed Your Own

+All of our projects have a "Student Solutions" section at the bottom for people to post their completed code and live websites for the projects.
+These are here for you to compare your **completed** code to and see what other routes people have chosen to take with their project code and designs.

+We know it may be tempting to look at the solutions when you get stuck or don't know where to start, but **don't** do it!
+Here are some reasons why:

+- All of the submitted projects are other *student* solutions.
+This means they are written by other people who are also still learning and may not necessarily be good examples to go off of.
+- Looking at solutions robs you of the chance to develop your problem solving and researching skills.
+- There are a ton of different ways to get the same end result, it is not "one size fits all".
+- In the real world, there will not always "solutions" for you to look at and you will have to come up with your own.
+- An Analogy: "Looking at completed code is like learning how to make pizza dough from looking at a baked pizza."
+There is a lot more that goes into it than you would have assumed by only seeing the final product and not the process that lead to it.

+Once you have completed your project feel free to look at the other solutions to see alternative ways the project was completed.

+*Note: It is okay to check the "Live Preview" to get an idea of layout and styling before starting but not the code files.*

+**DO NOT PEEK.
+Come ask for help in our discord server!**

 ### Assignment